 At-home testing has brought greater awareness of the value of DNA for medical care.
 If you’re considering DNA testing or want to discuss your results from an at-home test, meet with a genetic counselor to review personal and medical history and to learn about your options.

 You should be able to schedule an appointment to meet or speak with a genetic counselor within a few days, whether in-person, over the phone, or via video chat.
-Learn more about what genetic counselors do and if you’re interested, search for an available genetic counselor to work with.
+If you’re interested, search for an available genetic counselor to work with.

 Brianne Kirkpatrick, MS, LCGC, is the National Society of Genetic Counselors Ancestry Expert and founder of Watershed DNA, a private practice specializing in ancestry testing and other at-home DNA tests.